CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 bysort foreign: summ price
 ```

-`bysort` is identical to sorting (which we'll discuss [later](#sorting)) first and running the `by` statement afterwards.
-In general, it is
+`bysort` is identical to sorting (which we'll discuss [later][sorting]) first and running the `by` statement afterwards.
+In general, it is recommended
-recommended to always use `bysort` instead of `by`, *unless* you believe the data is already sorted and want an error if that assumption is violated.
+to always use `bysort` instead of `by`, *unless* you believe the data is already sorted and want an error if that assumption is violated.

-Before running these commands, consider generating a [original ordering variable](#hidden-variables) first.
+Before running these commands, consider generating a [original ordering variable][hidden variables] first.

 `bysort`'s variables cannot be conditional statements, so if you wanted to for example get summaries by low and high mileage cars, you'd need to
 generate a dummy variable first.